 Antwerp has been a significant player in the diamond world for centuries now, and it all started when Lodewyk van Berken revolutionized the diamond world when he invented the scaif – a tool to polish diamonds.
 Belgium may not have diamonds, but they all (or almost all) pass through there.

 #10 Waterloo battle

-In the place where the battle was fought, only 13km from Brussels, was built a huge monument, called Butte du Lion (Lion’s Mound) – a large artificial hill built with dirt from the battlefield, and with a huge lion statue on top.
-The topography of the battle was not maintained, but it’s a place with a huge historical meaning.
+In the place where the battle was fought, only 13km from Brussels, was built a huge monument called Butte du Lion (Lion’s Mound) – a large artificial hill built with dirt from the battlefield and with a giant lion statue on top.
+The topography of the battle was not maintained, but it’s a place with a substantial historical meaning.

 Comics are as important to Belgian culture as beer, chocolate, or anything else.
 It is one of the few arts where Belgium has an international and enduring impact, particularly during the 20th century.
-More than just for fur, Belgian comics are a way of understanding the Belgian culture, and their way of seeing the world.
+More than just for fun, Belgian comics are a way of understanding Belgian culture and their way of seeing the world.